vanbako/henad/processors/amber/design/design.md

 ## Details

 - **Board:** Board with Arora-V
-- **Instruction, Memories, and GP Registers:** diad (24 bit) in size
+- **Instruction, Memories, and GP Registers:** diad (BAU 24-bit) in size
 - **Special Registers (SSP, LR, PC):** tetrad (48 bit) in size
 - **Memory Properties:**
-  - Memories are 24 bit word (not byte) with a 48-bit address space
+  - Memories are 24-bit BAU with a 48-bit address space
   - Integer & floating point math are not needed
 - **Execution:**
   - No branch prediction (keep spectres away)